 The maximum duration of an urgent grant is 6 months and applicants must show a clear strategy for taking the research forward once the urgent phase is completed.
 Extensions to current activities (for example, already funded COVID-19 activities) would not normally be accepted through this route.

-Urgent applications will be reviewed on a two-week basis with the expectation that the project would start within a month.
+Urgent applications will be reviewed on a 2-week basis with the expectation that the project would start within a month.

 Professor Charlotte Deane, COVID-Response Director at UKRI, said: